 Learn about it

 If you’re a foreigner, spend some time learning more about Argentina’s important events in history.
-If you belong to Argentina, google the Battle of Vuelta de Obbligato to learn more about it.
+If you're a citizen of Argentina, google the Battle of Vuelta de Obligado to learn more about it.
 It’s sometimes fun to read about the battles.

 Recreate Argentine cuisine

-Have you ever tried it?
-Now is the day.
+If you've never tried Argentine cuisine, now is the day.
 Try their national dish, grilled meat, also known as ‘asado,’ or the crumbly shortbread-like biscuits, ‘alfajores’ — although these can be tricky to bake!